 Often the combination of strength and endurance training will result in muscles having the ability to perform more work.
 Longer, at higher intensities than the body, could before starting muscle endurance training.
 Muscle endurance is one of those key training factors that just doesn’t benefit a specialist but can improve the performance of any cycling discipline.

-Anaerobic Endurance is the ability to increase your bodies’ ability to utilize glycogen over oxygen
+Anaerobic Endurance is the ability to increase your bodies ability to utilize glycogen over oxygen

 High-intensity efforts lasting from 1 second to 60 seconds are the efforts that utilize more glycogen and ATP over oxygen.
 So going without oxygen is the meaning behind the term anaerobic.
 However, it has been found that we are still consuming oxygen but the vast majority of energy is anaerobic at the 1-60 second time frames.
-After base, training has concluded the sharp end of most training programs are going to include Anaerobic Efforts even if that’s not what the workout is specifically labeled as.
+After the base, training has concluded the sharp end of most training programs are going to include Anaerobic Efforts even if that’s not what the workout is specifically labeled as.

 Power describes many measurements over a curve but sprinting only covers a small part of the curve

 Power is typically described as the ability to apply maximum force in the shortest amount of time possible.
-Without getting myself in trouble with other “power” mavens and copyrighted sports science publications I will describe power as being measurable across time curve.
-We measure maximum power over this time line from approx. 1 second to 90 minutes.
+Without getting myself in trouble with other “power” mavens and copyrighted sports science publications I will describe power as being measurable across time curves.
+We measure maximum power over this timeline from approx. 1 second to 90 minutes.
 Of course, as a sprinter, we need to look at power from 1 second to 60 seconds.
 Maximum power at 1 second will not be the same as 5 seconds this is due to fatigue.
 Power distribution across sprint will then look like a curve.